alexd106/ShIMA/README.md

 <Github>

 To run this app locally on your machine, download R or RStudio and install the following packages.
 While trying to run ShIMA the very first time, it will try to check and install all the packages needed for the analysis except xMSannotator.
 But there is a possiblity to have issues with installations.
-There are instrunctions below which can also be followed for simple installation of the packages needed.
+There are instructions below which can also be followed for simple installation of the packages needed.
 However, a few packages can be little tricky as all of the packages involved in this projects are not CRAN based.
 If any of the packages are not installed or loaded properly, there will be the basic error which can be seen in the R console and may need little troubleshooting.

 Run the following commands once to set up the environment:
 ```
 source("http://bioconductor.org/biocLite.R")
-biocLite(c("xcms", "multtest", "mzR","AnnotationDbi", "impute", "GO.db", "preprocessCore",))
+biocLite(c("xcms", "multtest", "mzR","AnnotationDbi", "impute", "GO.db", "preprocessCore","pcaMethods","Heatplus"))
-install.packages(c("rJava", "XML", "snow", "caTools", "bitops", "ptw", "gplots", "tcltk2","WGCNA", "shiny","shinyFiles","shinyBS","BiocParallel","DT","splitstackshape","mixOmics","metabolomics","lattice","Heatplus","minet","igraph","data.table","irlba","qdap","Matrix","BiocParallel"))
+install.packages(c("rJava", "XML", "snow", "caTools", "bitops", "ptw", "gplots", "tcltk2","WGCNA", "shiny","shinyFiles","shinyBS","BiocParallel","DT","splitstackshape","mixOmics","metabolomics","lattice","minet","igraph","data.table","irlba","qdap","Matrix"))
 install.packages("snow",repos="http://cran.r-project.org")
 install.packages("doSNOW",repos="http://cran.r-project.org")
-install.packages("parallel",repos="http://cran.r-project.org")
 install.packages("e1071",repos="http://cran.r-project.org")
 install.packages("XML",repos="http://cran.r-project.org")
 install.packages("R2HTML",repos="http://cran.r-project.org")